 - 4.2.1.
-A CSP must support the telecommunications needs of consumers in vulnerable circumstances, including by: [new] - (a) assisting consumers to self-identify as experiencing vulnerability; [new] - (b) having processes to proactively identify consumers in vulnerable circumstances; and [new]
+A CSP must support the telecommunications needs of consumers in vulnerable circumstances, including by: [new] - (a) assisting consumers to self-identify as experiencing vulnerability; [new]

-- (c) ensuring staff who deal directly with consumers are trained and resourced to: - (i) identify consumer telecommunications needs; [concept from 3.4.1(a), 3.4.2] - (ii) identify consumers in vulnerable circumstances; [concept from 3.4.1(a)] - (iii) advise consumers about any offers the CSP has that may suit identified needs or circumstances; and [3.4.2], [4.5.2(a), [4.5.1(f)]] - (iv) refer consumers to relevant external services, where required. [new]
+- (b) having processes to proactively identify consumers in vulnerable circumstances; and [new] - (c) ensuring staff who deal directly with consumers are trained and resourced to: - (i) identify consumer telecommunications needs; [concept from 3.4.1(a), 3.4.2] - (ii) identify consumers in vulnerable circumstances; [concept from 3.4.1(a)] - (iii) advise consumers about any offers the CSP has that may suit identified needs or circumstances; and [3.4.2], [4.5.2(a), [4.5.1(f)]] - (iv) offer to refer consumers to relevant external services, where further assistance may be beneficial. [new] - note: such as support organisations or helplines.